 Authors are encouraged to use the article templates from the Royal Society of Chemistry website to prepare Research articles.
 However, the use of the template for submission is not essential.

 Reviews provide a critical and in-depth discussion of a particularly relevant or interesting topic in organic chemistry.
 They aim to provide the reader with an authoritative, balanced and up-to-date overview, not a comprehensive list of all possible references.
 Authors should aim to identify areas in the field where further developments are needed.
 Critical reviews do not describe any unpublished results.
-It is expected that they will be up to 20 journal pages in length.

 Critical reviews are normally invited by the editorial board or the editorial office of Organic Chemistry Frontiers; however, direct submissions from authors are also welcome.
 All reviews undergo rigorous and full peer review and must meet the high standard of the journal to be accepted for publication.